10 Best Things to do in Tokyo, Japan

 We loved making and eating fresh sushi, and it was some of the best food that we had in Tokyo.
 A fun activity and a great meal?
 That’s what we call a win-win!

-The basic sushi class costs between $87-$107 USD, but take it from me: make sure you book the option that includes the sake flight as we really enjoyed the tasting add-on.
+The basic sushi class includes everything you need, but take it from me and book the option that includes the sake flight, as we really enjoyed the tasting add-on.
 Although no matter which option you go with, you’re in for a great class – just check out the 1,700+ positive reviews here!

 This class was easily one of the best food experiences we had in Tokyo, and it’s a total must for anyone who likes sushi!